cubehouse/themeparks/README.md

     // include the Themeparks library
     const Themeparks = require("themeparks");

-    // configure where SQLite DB sits (will be created in working directory if not set) Themeparks.Settings.Cache = __dirname + "/themeparks.db";
+    // configure where SQLite DB sits
+    // optional - will be created in node working directory if not configured
+    // Themeparks.Settings.Cache = __dirname + "/themeparks.db";

     // access a specific park
     //  Create this *ONCE* and re-use this object for the lifetime of your application